mgraham79/surf-hub/README.md

 ## Connecting those who want to learn how to surf with surf instructors

-* SURF HUB allows you to immediately get in touch with the surf instructors that are availble to teach you at the beach of your choice.
+* SURF HUB allows you to immediately get in touch with the surf instructors that are available to teach you at the beach of your choice.

     SURF HUB's Splash page:
     ![SURF HUB's Splash page](/client/public/imagesREADME/SplashPage.JPG)

 * SURF HUB lists the available surf instructors at the beach you select.
 You do not need to wait.
-You can see who is available to to teach you right now at the beach that you select.
+You can see who is available to teach you right now at the beach that you select.

     SURF HUB's Available Instructors at the Beach of Your Choice:
     ![SURF HUB's Available Instructors at the Beach of Your Choice:](/client/public/imagesREADME/ListOfInstructors.JPG)